mlanza/ai-literacy/301/06-feet-on-the-ground.md

 And that was that.

 Not because we gave the agent a playbook.
 We didn’t.
 The developer just set the stage on which the model would perform.
 The prompt, when it arrived, was human and loose.
-No steps, no scaffolding — just intent.
+No steps, no scaffolding — just intent and the ability to assess the status of its own work.

 What happened next — the querying, the lookup, the delivery — emerged not from rules, but from recognition.
 The agent saw what was on the table and reached for what it needed.
 No one had to blaze the trail.
 No one had to choreograph the steps.